 Teachers' Treasures are a fun raffle contest that helps raise money for the school.
 Students win a special activity with teachers, the main office staff and even the principal.
 Charlie helped Dr. Duncan do his rounds during the day to help him keep an eye on everything.
 He made announcements on the loud speaker, helped lead the assembly, and used a school issued walkie talkie keep Dr. Duncan up to speed on his travels.
 He has clear leadership potential!
 His most asked for question of the day from students was "can you cancel homework"?
 Also, the Safety Patrol had questions about Charlie's actual authority but he quickly took charge.
 So much fun!
 Thanks Charlie!

 Project Playground has benefitted from the leadership of Erica Witte and the generosity of many Franklin and Westfield donors.
 This is a true partnership between the schools, community organizations and families.
 This week our signage arrived which included recognition of some of our biggest donors, a beautiful welcome sign that the Girl Scouts made and a "communication board" to assist people who might have difficulty expressing their words.
 The biggest motivator for this project is to increase inclusivity and fun for all!
+Next big addition, a huge colorful mural designed by local artist Callie Campbell who designed it and helps our students paint it!
+It will say, I Belong, You Belong, We Belong.
+What could be more inclusive!?!

 Thank you to the PTO for sponsoring another great assembly!
 This one about robots for 4th graders.